Mufurun/interactiveMap/README.md

  - All info must be ready on the "Sheet3" of the Excel file at Heritage_Map_Project\HeritageMap.xlsx.
     - "Sheet3" is not editable.
     - Backup: S:\Curatorial\Writing\Research\Heritage Map\HeritageMap.xlsx
- - **Because excel file is still developing, I believe it should not be store in public repository.**
+ - **Because excel file is still developing, I believe it should not be stored in public repository.**
    - Therefore, you have to upload data by yourself.
  - Here, the step to copy and paste the data on "Sheet3" (the excel file) to the data.js of the program.
    1. **Copy all the cells on the "Sheet3"** (Ctrl + A, then Ctrl + C)